Headache and Migraine

 - Getting plenty of fresh air and exercise

-There are also many other good practices under ‘fixing Your Brain’ – many of which can help to reduce the prevalence of headaches and migraine triggers.
+There are also many other good practices under ‘Positive Health’ – many of which can help to reduce the prevalence of headaches and migraine triggers.
 It is important to work your way through the stages suggested rather than just trying one thing on its’ own.
 Taking a whole-body approach is going to help you to help yourself.

 Many of the symptoms of brain injury, such as anxiety, brain fog, fatigue, depression, and headaches, are often caused by the chemical cascade that happens immediately after any trauma to the brain.
 If we can reduce inflammation, oxidative stress, and so on – we can also reduce these symptoms.
 Black Seed Oil from the Blessed Seed Company can noticeably help alleviate these symptoms, and with the symptoms under better control, you will have a clearer picture of the cognitive and executive impairments you need to tackle.
 Black seed oil is known to alleviate migraine.